 The Chief Actuary is additionally responsible for coordinating the calculation of the technical provisions, for ensuring the appropriateness of the technical provision calculation methods and models, and assumptions, and for reporting on these to the Board of Directors.
-The Chief Actuary additionally submits a statement to the Board of Directors on the appropriateness of the reinsurance arrangements, and at least once a year draws up a written report to the Board on the tasks carried out by the Actuarial function.
+The Chief Actuary additionally submits a statement to the Board of Directors on the insurance policy and the appropriateness of the reinsurance arrangements, and at least once a year draws up a written report for the Board on the tasks carried out by the Actuarial function.